History

 The conferences were developed with a number of values in mind:

-We aspire to foster spiritual formation and growth in artists.
+- We aspire to foster spiritual growth and formation in artists.

-• We believe artists can help reveal God to their congregations and communities through their inspired expressions.
+- We believe artists can help reveal God to our congregations and communities through their inspired expressions.

-• We believe in facilitating growth in artist’s skills and practices.
+- We believe in facilitating growth in artist skills and practices.

-• We recognize that artists can grow and flourish in community, and we seek to foster those connections, especially in and through local churches.
+- We recognize that artists can grow and flourish in community, and we seek to foster those connections.